 p.
-Use of estimates
+Use of estimates and judgements

-The Fund makes estimates and assumptions that affect the reported amounts of assets and liabilities within the current and next financial year.
-Estimates are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
+The Fund makes estimates, assumptions and judgements that affect the reported amounts of assets and liabilities within the current and next financial year.
+Estimates and judgements are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.